ArthurSudbrackIbarra/cloney-vscode-extension/README.md

 This extension contributes the following settings:

 - `cloney.cloneyExecutablePath`: (Optional) The absolute path to the Cloney executable.
+- `cloney.dockerExecutablePath`: (Optional) The absolute path to the Docker executable.
+Only applicable if you want to run Cloney commands from within Docker containers.
 - `cloney.enableGoTemplatesSuggestions`: Whether or not to enable Go Templates suggestions when a Cloney metadata file (`.cloney.yaml`) is present.

 ## Contributing